What is GlobalG.A.P. Certification?

 - Includes Integrated Crop Management (ICM), Integrated Pest Control (IPS), Quality Management System (QMS), and Hazard Analysis and Critical Points (HACCP).

-What are the Benefits of implementing this Certification?
+What are the Benefits of GLOBALG.A.P.
+Certification?

 - Reduce your exposure to food safety and product safety reputational risks.

 - Gain access to local and global markets, suppliers, and retailers.

 - Improve the efficiency of your farm management.

 - Save costs by reducing the number of on-farm audits.